vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected unit will retaliate before enemy attacks, if able

+- subtype:
+	- damageTypeMelee: only melee attacks affected
+	- damageTypeRanged: only ranged attacks affected.
+Note that unit also requires ability to retaliate in ranged, such as RANGED_RETALIATION bonus
+	- damageTypeAll: any attacks are affected

 ### SHOOTS_ALL_ADJACENT

 Affected unit will attack units on all hexes that surround attacked hex in ranged attacks